Tofalaria: Education

-The first school in Tofalariya finished construction in 1923, following the Soviet Union’s forcible settlement of the Tofalars.
+The first school in Tofalaria finished construction in 1923, following the Soviet Union’s forcible settlement of the Tofalars.
 The school was located in the town of Sasyrka.
 In 1926, a school opened in Alygdzher.
 At the time, education was conducted fully in Russian.

 Impact of Flooding

 The school in Alygdzher has experienced several floods over the course of its history.
 In 2019, floods forced the temporary closure of the school, with water levels in parts of the building reaching up to 40 cm high.
 In 2024, the construction of a new boarding school in Alygdzher was completed.
 The construction of the school was financed in part by the government of Moscow.